|

 GENERAL COMMENTS:

-packers' margins into the black.
-Boxed beef prices were higher, with choice up
+week due to Good Friday.
+Boxed beef prices were mixed, with choice up $3.12 and

-weeks.
-The Commitment of Traders report showed fund traders reducing their
+select down $1.79.
+The Commitment of Traders report showed fund traders

 |